 WARNING: This article contains SPOILERS for Black Panther

-Black Panther fans won't want to leave before the credits roll, since it's in the post-credits scenes that the future of Marvel's universe begins to take shape.
+Black Panther has two post-credits scenes that set up the future of Marvel's universe.
 Not that audiences will need any convincing to soak up every second of director Ryan Coogler's record-shattering Black Panther.
 Acclaimed as one of Marvel's best solo films since the very start, where the movie leaves T'Challa and his kingdom of Wakanda will have fans talking for months to come.
-And knowing that Avengers: Infinity War is coming soon, dissecting exactly how Black Panther's ending changes the MCU will only get more entertaining.
+And with it followed up straight with Avengers: Infinity War, dissecting exactly how Black Panther's ending changes the MCU is very important.

 But after all the dust settles, and fans prepare to hunt down every Black Panther Easter egg and secret comic book nod, the post-credits scenes deliver the real knockout blows.
 We're breaking down how T'Challa's speech will reshape the MCU, and more importantly, what the return of Bucky Barnes to the Marvel Universe means.

-Black Panther may only tease Bucky's return, but it reveals more than fans may catch.
+The stinger may only seem to tease Bucky's return, but it reveals more than fans may catch.
 Here's everything you may have missed in Black Panther's post-credits scenes.

-This Page: Black Panther Post-Credit Scene - Bucky Returns
+- This Page: Black Panther Post-Credits Scene - Bucky Returns

 Black Panther Post-Credit Scene: Bucky Returns

 If Bucky isn't going to be pulled out of his induced hibernation to help back up T'Challa, he definitely needs to make an appearance once the story's over.
 And so he does in Black Panther's post-credits scene.
-Bucky is shown living on the outskirts of Wakanda's capitol, where he can be stumbled upon and crytpically teased by some children passing by.
-He is still without his new arm - the "upgrade" seen in Infinity War's trailer.
+Bucky is shown living on the outskirts of Wakanda's capitol, where he can be stumbled upon and cryptically teased by some children passing by.
+He is still without his new arm - the "upgrade" seen in Infinity War.

 Bucky Returns as a Hero...
 We Think